 In 2020 the Armenian Research Center partnered with the Armenian Diaspora Survey (ADS) to conduct a survey with the established and newly forming Armenian communities in Metro Detroit, Ann Arbor and Lansing areas.

 Initially planned for Fall 2020, the ADS-Michigan was postponed due to the COVID-19 pandemic and the war in Nagorno-Karabakh.
-The ADS-Michigan will resume in Spring 2022.
+The ADS-Michigan resumed in Spring 2022 and was brought to a successful conclusion at the end of July 2022.

-The ADS-Michigan will be conducted by using the following methods:
+The ADS-Michigan was conducted by using the following methods:

 - Quantitative questionnaires comprised of 45-50 questions (about 20-30 minutes long)

 Face to face confidential interviews with select members of Armenian community

 The ADS questionnaire was available in four languages — English, Eastern Armenian, Western Armenian and Russian — both online and in paper formats.
 The interviews were conducted in English, Armenian and Russian based on the respondents’ language abilities and desire.

 Led by academics, researchers, and experts, the Armenian Diaspora Survey (ADS) aims at providing a snapshot of the contemporary Armenian diaspora.
 The ADS team works closely with an Academic Advisory Committee in designing the qualitative and quantitative tools of data collection and analysis, as well as in selecting the survey communities.

 For each of the locations, the ADS team creates a local advisory committee, comprised of local academics, researchers and experts, who help with the organization and implementation of the survey in each location.
 In each location, the ADS also hires a survey manager and a qualitative researcher who work part-time for several weeks to complete surveys and interviews.